vechain/mesh/.github/README.md

 > **📋 TODO List:**
 > - Implement mempool endpoints
 > - Refactor request/response endpoints to match rosetta-sdk-go/types
+> - Refactor Thor client within this repo so we use the existing types in [vechain/thor](https://github.com/vechain/thor) when possible
 > - Add GitHub Actions (build, lint, test)
 > - Add e2e tests like in vechain/rosetta
 > - Add unit tests for coverage